justEstif/Project-Blog-Api/others/Notes.md

       - GET: show/read post
       - PUT: update/edit post
       - DELETE: delete post
-      - POST create/add post ??

     - QUESTION: Could I make this route dependent of the user?
-      - if user -> take to posts/
-      - if owner -> take to posts/admin
+      - use middleware to check if logged in user is the owner

-  - /users:
+  - /register:

     - POST: sign up user

-    - /sign-in
+  - /login

-      - POST: sign in user
+    - POST: sign in user -> set the cookie

+  - /logout

+    - POST: sign out user -> clear cookie

 - Protected routes:

+  - Only logged in user

+    - POST comment

+  - Only owner

     - DELETE post
     - POST post
     - PUT post

-- Add validator that checks that username is unique
-- Add validator that checks email is unique

-- For the routes that use the auth middleware
-  - we check if the user is the owner??